Vacation Rentals in Pigeon Forge

 If you want to see Dollywood in style, Pigeon Forge offers a huge array of vacation rentals to choose from.
 Some of the best options are standalone vacation rentals in areas like Mill Creek, which is right next door to the country-music themed amusement park.
 These multi-bedroom cabin or cottage properties come with balconies, grills, and all the space you and your family could need.Choose a Compact Vacation Apartment in Central Pigeon Forge

-Then again, if you don't need the extra space that a holiday home provides, Pigeon Forge isn't short of high-quality vacation apartments as well.
+Then again, if you don't need the extra space that a vacation rental provides, Pigeon Forge isn't short of high-quality vacation apartments as well.
 Many of these properties are clustered around the Little Pigeon River in the heart of the valley, and mix up attractive views with ready access to all of the area's popular attractions.

 Set in a beautiful valley, Pigeon Forge is located on the northern fringe of the Great Smoky Mountains, not far from the Tennessee – North Carolina border.
 The resort is most famous for hosting Dollywood – an amusement park and entertainment venue owned by country music legend Dolly Parton.
 But there's much more than Dolly to discover here.Twin Cities With Plenty of Appeal

 While we often refer to Pigeon Forge as a self-contained city, it makes more sense to include Sevierville as well, which is just up the road, and linked to the main attractions via a handy public bus network.
 As for Pigeon Forge itself, Dollywood dominates its eastern half, but the western part has attractions of its own, such as the rollercoasters along Wears Valley Road.How Do You Get to Pigeon Forge?

 While Gatlinburg-Pigeon Forge airport is easily the closest entry point for visitors, most people will fly into Knoxville's McGhee Tyson Airport instead.
 That's no problem, as it's only 50 miles west of the resort.